 Easy Fried Rice, Chinese Style

 - 3 TB cooking oil, such as peanut oil or vegetable oil

 - 4 ½ cups long grain rice, such as Jasmine, fully cooked and cooled*

 - 1 tsp Maggi seasoning sauce

-- 1/2 cup frozen peas/carrots, defrosted at room temp
+- ½ cup peas/carrots, if frozen, defrost at room temp

-- 2 large eggs, lightly beaten with 1/8 tsp salt, finely scrambled
+- 2 large eggs, lightly beaten with 1/8 tsp salt and scrambled into small bits

 - 2 stalks green onion, thinly sliced

-- Add rice and stir well.
+- Add the rice, and stir well.
 Add the sesame oil, Maggi sauce, soy sauce, 1/2 tsp salt, and 1/2 tsp white pepper.
 Stir seasonings into the rice to coat thoroughly.